tmswfrk/bicycle-water-cooler/content/travel/France/Col_de_Braus/index.md

 It was still so much fun to climb.
 The views get incredible so quickly, just as it was along the coast, but instead of ocean, you're looking at incredible greenery and hillsides, with nestled villages and other structures in between it all.
 This region is quite interesting from a historical perspective, too, as a lot of forts existed through here between Napoleanic times leading into the two world wars.

 ## Climb Profile
-According to the [Strava segment](https://www.strava.com/segments/611471) for coming up from L'Escarene, the climb is 6.2 miles / 10 km long and climbs 2064 feet / 629 meters from its starting point.
+According to the {{< link text="Strava segment" url="https://www.strava.com/segments/611471" >}} for coming up from L'Escarene, the climb is 6.2 miles / 10 km long and climbs 2064 feet / 629 meters from its starting point.
 The profile itself is actually quite a steady 6.3% average gradient, and there really isn't too much out there to bother you.

 {{< img braus_profile_sign >}}